 You may have long or small hands.
 No matter.
 Comfortable handles are common in most roofing nailers.

-An essential feature for a roofing nailer.
-Another important point is your job type before going for choose.
+- Speed of Nailing: An essential feature for a roofing nailer.
+Another important point is your job type before going to choose.
 Fast contact nailing may be your requirement.
-In that case look for a fast roofing nailer with at least 1 nail per second fire rate.
+In that case, look for a fast roofing nailer with at least 1 nail per second fire rate.
 It will be better if more.
 You must also consider from sequential to bump mode changing option, ease, and the ability.

 How to choose and buy the roofing nailer